feature-hub/feature-hub/README.md

 #### Using Externals

-If the integrator has provided externals (see above) to Feature Apps, they should define these externals in their build config.
+If the integrator has [provided externals](#providing-externals) to Feature Apps, they should define these externals in their build config.
 For example, defining `react` as external in a webpack config would look like this:

 ```json
 {